Xe/site/dhall/resume/resume.typ

 Tailscale has easily been the best job I've ever had and I've had an enormous impact on how Tailscale is percieved by developers worldwide.
 For a while my actions were directly attributable to MAU growth.
 One of the hardest projects I've worked on was making DevRel efforts more than single flashes in the pan and create a reason for people to visit the website on a regular basis.

-While I worked at Tailscale, I attempted to spearhead the use of Nix and NixOS to declaratively manage our servers.
-This would have given us full knowledge of what packages and services were running on which servers, allowing us to know at a glance what server was doing what.
-Unfortunately, this project ultimately failed in ways that taught me a lot about the importance of clean, accessible documentation that is written for people that don't already understand the topic at hand.
-Even when a technically superior solution may exist, it is better to meet people where they are at and move forward together as a team.

-I regularly write articles and lead internal talks about how to use Tailscale and other technology topics in new and interesting ways.
+I regularly wrote articles and lead internal talks about how to use Tailscale and other technology topics in new and interesting ways.

 #coloredLine()